I am by no means an expert in this field, but sometimes I think about performance. Here is some thoughts about draw

 As mentioned before of the properties Blend Mode and Clipping Mode will break the batching, different node types will also break the batching.
 This means that it is safe to use colouring and slice 9 and other such properties.
 Even though tinting breaks batching on sprites, tinting sprites in gui will not break batching.

 Layers are rendered in the same logic order as the node list, things are rendered top-down.
 The first thing will be rendered first then the second and so on.
 This means that the first element will be furthest back.
 One of the most common thing that breaks a batch is changing atlas/texture or font I therefore name them to what the atlas or font is called, this way if I use the gui scene as a template I know that if the parent scene have similar atlases they will easily combine.
 Speaking of templates, when you import a Template into a GUI scene the Layer Nodes/entries doesn’t follow.
 This means that you also have to add the layers into the parent scene.

 When you have started with layers, you can’t just stop doing it.
 If you add an object into the scene that doesn’t have a layer it will not behave as everything else, it will belong to the “null” layer and will be drawn before everything else.
 The render order is the layers, and within the layers it is the hierarchy.
 This makes the node list not being totally what you see is what you get, but the trade of is worth it.

 Stencils quite severely breaks batching, and should be avoided as much as possible.
-If you have a stencil in a template the scene takes 5 draw calls, if you then use that template 5 times the draw calls will be 25 as stencils makes them not batch between scenes.
-I have noticed that stencils can be rendered first even though the scene uses layers, I have had to remove layers in scenes with heavy stencil use.
+If you have a stencil in a template where the scene normally takes 5 draw calls, if you then use that template 5 times the draw calls will be 25 as stencils makes them not batch between scenes.
+Stencils behaviour with layers are odd, so I am not sure but these seems to be the rules.